abeaderstadt/smart-store-beaderstadt/README.md

 ## Section 5.
 Results (Narrative + Visualizations)
 ### Narrative:
-- Thursday stands out as the top performing sales day, especially in the Electronics category with laptops driving the majority of revenue.High value customers like 1001 and 1010 contribute significantly to Thursday’s sales, making them strong candidates for personalized promotions or loyalty efforts.The weekly sales trends clearly indicate that Electronics is the dominant category, consistently driving the most revenue.
+- Thursday stands out as the top performing sales day, especially in the Electronics category with laptops driving the majority of revenue.
+High value customers like 1001 and 1010 contribute significantly to Thursday’s sales, making them strong candidates for personalized promotions or loyalty efforts.
+The weekly sales trends clearly indicate that Electronics is the dominant category, consistently driving the most revenue.
 This aligns with the earlier analysis of product performance on Thursdays.

 ### Visualizations:
 ![Total Sales by Day of Week](screenshots/total_sales_by_day_of_week.png)